quickwit-oss/quickwit/docs/deployment/kubernetes/aws-marketplace.md

 ---
-title: Install Quickwit on AWS EKS
+title: AWS Marketplace Install
-sidebar_label: AWS EKS
+sidebar_label: AWS Markeplace
-sidebar_position: 3
+sidebar_position: 5
 ---

-This guide will help you set up a Quickwit cluster on EKS with the correct S3 permissions.
+This guide will help you install Quickwit on EKS from the AWS marketplace.

 ## Prerequisites
 - Running Elastic Kubernetes cluster (EKS)